-Concrete Sealer FaqHow will the sealer affect the color of the stain or concrete surface?
+How will the concrete sealer affect the color of the stain?

 How do I apply the sealer?

 - With a Paint Roller is the preferred method, though you can spray it on with a pump up, conventional, or airless sprayer.
+Though you'll still want to have a paint roller handy in case you need to roll out any over spray or back roll it.

 Should I use a Traction Additive in my Sealer?

-- When using the sealer indoors, you should be using the wax, which gives better traction than the sealer does, along with keeping the floors dry.
+- INTERIOR: When using the sealer indoors, you should be using the Top Shield high traffic floor wax on top, which gives better traction than the sealer does, so we do not recommend using the traction additive indoors.

-Why should I Wax the Sealer when indoors?
+Why should I Wax the Sealer?

 - The wax will protect the sealer with a hard to scuff coat that usually lasts for months, is extremely easy and inexpensive to apply, and will add a depth to your floors that you are sure to appreciate.